dfrtz/huereka/SETUP.md

     touch /mnt/rpi/boot/ssh
     ```

-5. Unmount boot partition:
+5. Add a 'userconf' file to the boot partition.
+This will set up the initial user and prevent displaying the
+prompt on first boot that would otherwise block a headless setup.
+This is required on Bullseye+.

+    * To generate an encrypted password:
     ```
-    umount /mnt/rpi/boot
+    echo 'mypassword' | openssl passwd -6 -stdin
     ```

-6. Mount the system partition.
-This should be the larger of the two partitions found in step 2:
-    ```
-    mount /dev/sdXx /mnt/rpi/system
-    ```
+    * Open the `/mnt/rpi/boot/userconf` configuration file using a text editor.
+    * The file must container 1 line with `<username>:<encryptd password>`.
+    * Save file and exit text editor.

-7. If using wired connection, skip this step and go to step 8.
-Edit the WPA supplicant file to add one
-or more network(s).
+6. If using wired connection, skip this step.
+Edit the WPA supplicant file to add one or more network(s).

-    * Open the wpa_supplicant configuration file using a text editor.
-Examples:
+    * Open the `/mnt/rpi/boot/wpa_supplicant.conf` configuration file using a text editor.
-    ```
-    vi /etc/wpa_supplicant/wpa_supplicant.conf
-    # OR:
-    nano /etc/wpa_supplicant/wpa_supplicant.conf
-    ```

     * Add everything after <Begin> and before <End> tags, replacing wpa-ssid and wpa-psk as
     appropriate for your network:
     ```